Hoya bhutanica

 Hoya bhutanica is a species of epiphytic climbing shrub endemic to Bhutan.
 It is currently classified as endangered in the IUCN Red List.

 Description

-It is similar to Hoya parasitica, with slender stems to at least 5 meters.
-The leaves are fleshy, elliptic to narrowly so in shape, with acuminate apex.
+It is similar to Hoya parasitica (which is now regarded as included within Hoya verticillata).
+The leaves are up to 15 cm long, fleshy, elliptic to narrowly so in shape, with acuminate apex.
 The leaf base is cuneate with three nerves at the base.
-Flower lobes are white with a purple centre.
-It is an extensive glabrous creeper.
+Flowers are about 2 cm across, with white lobes and a purple centre.
+It is an extensive glabrous creeper with slender stems to 5 metres.

 Range

 Hoya bhutanica is currently known only from Bhutan.

 Habitat

 It is an epiphyte on trees in dense forest.

-Ecology

-It is mainly found in the tropical biome that is damp.
+It is mainly found in the wet tropical biome.

 Etymology

-The species epithet was given in the name of the country (Bhutan) where the holotype of this species was found.
+The species epithet was given from Bhutan, the name of the country where the holotype of this species was found by the southern border with India near Hatisar (Hati Sahar), now called Gelephu.
+That specimen was found on the 17th of March 1949 at 450 metres altitude.